Concerts, Recitals, Workshops,Weddings

 Reed maker for the Riverdance:

 In Hobart 1998, Dicky made and tailored an Uilleann Pipe chanter reed for the Riverdance piper, Declan Masterson, for their Australia/SE Asia tour.
-Declan has recently informed Dicky that this very same chanter reed he made for him all those years ago in Hobart, has been playing problem-free (in extreme temperatures, humidities and altitudes) these last 16 years for the Riverdance (20th anniversary tour 2014 now on) and still shows no signs of wear!
+Declan has recently informed Dicky that this very same chanter reed he made for him all those years ago in Hobart, has been playing problem-free (in extreme temperatures, humidity and altitudes) these last 17 years for the Riverdance and still shows no signs of wear!

 Dicky Deegan’s own Uilleann Pipes (with 7 reeds + double-bass regulator - see photo below) performed magnificently under duress in the Big Top Tent at the Woodford Malaney Festival in the Glass House Mountains, Queensland, where the heatwave temperature on stage at 1.30 pm reached 52C (126F) in 95% humidity!